If you're swimming in the Gulf off Venice and start to struggle, help might just fly in from above.

 — City of Venice, FL (@CityofVeniceFL) September 26, 2025

-The Skydio X10 drone the department has uses a third-party attachment from Restube to launch the flotation device.
+The department's Skydio X10 drone uses a third-party attachment from Restube, the buoy's manufacturer, to launch the device.

-Hartley says Skydio is working on creating their own device that would allow the rescue tool to be dropped from anywhere remotely.
+Hartley said Skydio is working on creating a version that would allow the rescue tool to be dropped from anywhere remotely.

 “Hopefully in 10, 15 years, there will be something that’s automatically deployed anytime someone calls 911,” said Hartley.

-The drone can reach up to 45 miles-per-hour, able to fly in 25-miles-per-hour winds and holds up in light to moderate rain.
+The drone can travel up to 45 mph, fly in 25-mph winds and hold up in light to moderate rain.

 “Battery life is the biggest limitation,” said Hartley.

-Technically, the drone can run up to 45 minutes, but averages about 30 to 40 minutes.
-Firefighters are able to charge or switch batteries in a quick manner on scene.
+Technically, the drone can operate up to 45 minutes but averages about 30 to 40 minutes.
+Operators are able to quickly charge or switch batteries on scene.

 The department has had the drone for over a year.
-They used it during hurricanes Helene and Milton to assess flooding damage and see what areas needed extra resources.
+It was used during hurricanes Helene and Milton last fall to assess flooding damage and see what areas needed extra resources.

-The drone has been used for brush fires, structure fires and search-and-rescue missions as well.
+The drone has also been used for brush fires, structure fires and search-and-rescue mission.